-But like all things, it helps when you have a basic understanding of what people are talking about.
+But like all things, it helps to have a basic understanding of what people are talking about.
 There's plenty of information about RCS out there on the internet, but let's try to sort it all out in one place and talk about what RCS is and why it matters to everyone.

 What is RCS?

-In 2007 a group of telecommunication industry companies founded the Rich Communication Suite industry initiative to use new technologies to create inter-operator communication services based on IMS (IP Multimedia Subsystem).
+In 2007, a group of telecommunication industry companies founded the Rich Communication Suite industry initiative to use new technologies to create inter-operator communication services based on IMS (IP Multimedia Subsystem).
 Text messages and phone calls generally work well, but they're pretty bland and don't make use of the full capabilities of the network they're being sent on.
 They had three primary goals:

-- Build a better messaging system that enables extras like instant chat, emojis and sharing data between the people participating.
+- Build a better messaging system that enables extras like instant chat, emojis, and sharing data between the people participating.

-- Support enhanced calls with features like video calling and data sharing in real time.
+- Support enhanced calls with features like video calling and data sharing in real-time.

 Is this a good thing?

-Google pushing RCS on its own is a good thing for the most part.
+Google pushing RCS on its own was a good thing for the most part.
 This is different from other rich messaging platforms we've seen or used.
 You're not required to use a specific phone or specific brand, and you aren't limited to only chatting with people using the same phone carrier as you.
 You send messages the same way you always have but with more features.

 There are a few things that you'll want to understand about how RCS works, though, and how it still differs from dedicated third-party chat apps:

-Ultimately, RCS will be a good thing.
-It's the next evolution of SMS, and once rolled out properly it will elevate the base messaging standard for everyone on Android.
-It may not take a big chunk out of the market share of WhatsApp, WeChat or Facebook Messenger, but for anyone who doesn't use those apps or communicates with people over regular SMS today, the chat experience will be improved regardless.
+Ultimately, it's the next evolution of SMS, and it elevates the base messaging standard for everyone.
+It may not take a big chunk out of the market share of WhatsApp, WeChat, or Facebook Messenger, but for anyone who doesn't use those apps or communicates with people over regular SMS today, the chat experience will be improved regardless.
 We just have to wait for that rollout to actually happen.